containers/nri-plugins/devel/_sources/docs/resource-policy/policy/balloons.md.txt

   default is `true`: the container cannot use other CPUs.
 - `pinMemory` controls pinning a container to the memories that are closest to the CPUs of its balloon.
 The default is `true`: allow using memory only from the closest NUMA nodes.
-Warning: this may cause kernel to kill containers due to out-of-memory error when closest NUMA nodes do not have enough memory.
+Can be overridden by pinMemory in balloon types.
+Warning: pinning memory may cause kernel to kill containers due to out-of-memory error when allowed NUMA nodes do not have enough memory.
 In this situation consider switching this option `false`.
 - `preserve` specifies containers whose resource pinning must not be modified by the policy.
   - `matchExpressions` if a container matches an expression in this